GoogleChrome/ip-protection/Masked-Domain-List.md

 desiredirt.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 detailedgovernment.com                           | Admiral                                                        | Not Impacted By Script Blocking
 detectdinner.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+detectdiscovery.com                              | Admiral                                                        | Not Impacted By Script Blocking
 detourgame.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 deviceseal.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 deviceworkshop.com                               | Admiral                                                        | Not Impacted By Script Blocking